carpentries/maintainer-onboarding/_episodes/01-social.md

 ## Interacting with Your Fellow Maintainers

 As a Maintainer, you will be part of an overlapping set of teams.
-From smallest, to largest, these include:
+From smallest to largest, these include:

 * **Your Lesson Team** - the Maintainers who work with you on your lesson (a single GitHub repository).
 * **Your Curricular Team** - Maintainers who work on your lesson and other lessons taught in the same workshop.